icon-community/icon.community/content/blog/2022/2022-08-08/index.md

 ---
-title: Nexus Beta Now Available on Lisbon Tesnet
+title: Nexus Beta Now Available on Lisbon Testnet
 date: 2022-08-08
 slug: nexus-beta-now-available-on-lisbon-testnet
 description: We're excited to announce that Nexus is now live on ICON's Lisbon testnet!